-UK-Med is a frontline medical aid charity.
-Born of the NHS, we’ve been working for over 20 years towards a world where everyone has the healthcare they need when crises or disasters hit.
+UK-Med is a frontline humanitarian medical NGO.
+Born of the NHS, we’ve been working for over 30 years towards a world where everyone has the healthcare they need when crises or disasters hit.
 Our register has hundreds of NHS medics who are rigorously trained for emergencies.
 Along with our global network of health professionals, we’re on-call to get to disaster zones at 24 hours’ notice and save lives.

-With crises becoming more frequent and severe, we help communities get ready for future emergencies and we make sure that what we learn is shared, so people across the world can get the best care.
+With crises becoming more frequent and severe, we help communities prepare for future emergencies and we make sure that what we learn is shared, so people across the world can get the best care.

 We save lives in emergencies.
 When health services are overwhelmed, we get expert health staff to where they’re needed fast.
 We help communities prepare for future crises.